 You could use VirtualBox, but it fails about 25% of the time on either networking or USB support.
 You will need USB Support.

 If you hate yourself, use VirtualBox.

-BTW, we only officially support VMware for class troubleshooting!
+We only officially support VMWare for class troubleshooting

 We would advise against installing any updates; updates tend to break labs.